Night-Owl-Labs/Recipe-Resizer-File-Format/README.md

 *To export a recipe to a `.reciperesizer` file:*

-1. Select the recipe you want to export.
+1. Hold down the recipe you want to export.
 2. Tap **Export**.
 3. Choose **Recipe Resizer File Format**.
 4. The file will be saved and ready to share or back up.